guideline-tech/fixtury/README.md

 end
 ```

 Loading this file would ensure `users/fresh` is loaded into the fixture set before the suite is run.
-In the context of Minitest::Test, the Fixtury::MinitestHooks file will ensure the database records are present prior to your suite running.
-If you're using ActiveRecord `use_transactional_fixtures` and `use_transactional_tests` will be respected.
+In the context of Minitest::Test, the Fixtury::MinitestHooks file will ensure the fixtures are present prior to your suite running.

 ## Configuration